prakharmrsl/easypcceo.github.io/pages/crypto-mining/crypto-mining.md

 ### 7. ZenCash
 ![ZenCash Logo](/img/cryptocurrency/zencash-logo.png){: .img-right .img-small}

 [ZenCash](/crypto-mining/zencash-hardware/) was created with the privacy of the users in mind.
-Many refer to it as a *privacy coin.*Transactions are secure and off-the-grid, allowing you to send Zen directly to the recipients address.
+Many refer to it as a *privacy coin.*Transactions are secure and off-the-grid, allowing you to send Zen directly to the recipient's address.
 In addition, **it's a great currency to mine in 2017!**

 [View ZenCash mining graphics cards here](/crypto-mining/zencash-hardware/){: .big-button}